Aluochier Dispute Resolution (ADR)

 All Other Disputes — Within Jurisdiction

-These two types of disputes — criminal proceedings and electoral disputes challenging the election of a President-elect — are the only two types of disputes that independent and impartial tribunals or bodies not a court are expressly limited by this Constitution from resolving.
-Any other limitation on the type of dispute that may be heard and determined by such tribunals or bodies must comply with the provisions of Article 24 (the general limitation clause).
+This one type of disputes — criminal proceedings — is the only type of disputes that independent and impartial tribunals or bodies not a court are expressly limited by this Constitution from resolving.

 Disputes We Handle